Owatonna Senior High School: Third OHS

 This high school building was listed on the National Register of Historic Places in 1986 for its architectural significance.
 However the alterations in the late 1990s compromised the school's historic appearance, and it was removed from the National Register in 2000.

-In 1995, the film Angus (1995), whose cast included Ariana Richards and James Van Der Beek, was filmed on location in Owatonna, mostly at the OHS.
+In 1995, the film Angus (1995), whose cast included Ariana Richards and James Van Der Beek, was filmed on location in Owatonna, mostly at OHS.

-Much of the 2014 silent film The Root of Evil was shot on location at Owatonna High School, most notably outside the main entrance and in the basement of the building.
+Much of the 2014 silent film The Root of Evil was shot on location at the school, most notably outside the main entrance and in the basement of the building.
 Produced by a cast and crew of over sixty Owatonna High School students, the film has received ten awards at over eight film festivals on the international circuit.
 Memorabilia from the film is set to be on display in the high school museum.

 On June 4, 2014, at 12:30 p.m. a small fire broke out in the school's auditorium above the stage, when a light came in contact with a curtain.
 The fire was contained to the right side of the stage, lasting a short amount of time, the fire was extinguished by the school's sprinkler system.
 When fire crews arrived, the fire was almost completely extinguished.
 Once the fire was contained, fire crews and janitorial staff began to ventilate the smoke out of the auditorium and school.
 Students were released at 1:30 pm and were not allowed back in the building until 7:50 the next morning.
 A state fire marshal lead the investigation with help from the theatre department director and school staff.
 The fire was determined as human error, and no one was held accountable.
 Repairs and minor renovations for smoke and water damage, in the auditorium, took place over that summer and were finished shortly after the next school year began.